SwastikArora23/Zerone-Assignment/README.md

 Within the Backend Folder, type the following command to initialize the package.json file.<br/>
 **npm init -y**

 Now we need to install the dependencies.
 I have installed all the dependencies that will need in this backend project.
 We will use a passport, passport-jwt, jsonwebtoken for authentication.
-Mongoose for ORM for MongoDB, the validator for validating the input types, body-parser for parsing the data that comes from request, gravatar for getting avatar image associated with an email address.<br/>
+Mongoose for MongoDB, the validator for validating the input types, body-parser for parsing the data that comes from request, gravatar for getting avatar image associated with an email address.<br/>
 **npm install --save bcryptjs body-parser express gravatar jsonwebtoken mongoose passport passport-jwt validator**

 Also, we need to install nodemon for development dependency.